Games to Goals: Engaging Career Exploration for High School Students

 What we did well

-• Built a design system that helps the efficiency and consistency
+• Built a design system that helps improve efficiency and consistency

 • Considered accessibility in design